octo-technology/OpenTezos/docs/ligo/examples.md

 - `indiceVal` of type `int` which is the value that will be passed in the algorithm.
 - `s` the initial value of the storage.

-This function return type is `advisorFullReturn` and returns:
+This function's return type is `advisorFullReturn` and returns:
 - an empty list of operations
 - a modified storage with a new value for `s.result` that will be the boolean return of the algorithm.